Need a bookkeeper?

 Tired of slow-paying customers?
 Looking for more consistent cash flow?
 With invoice financing, it’s possible to get cash for your invoices right away.
 Learn more about invoice financing in our Merchant’s Guide To Invoice Financing and/or check out two of our favorites: BlueVine and Fundbox.

 Table of Contents

 LessAccounting has two types of plans: a do-it-yourself plan and full-service bookkeeping plans.
 The DIY plan has a flat fee that is paid monthly.
-There is a free trial available of this plan, but a credit card is required, which is unheard of in the accounting software world.
+There is a free trial available of this plan, but a credit card is required, which is unheard of in the accounting software world (hence the poor rating).
 So, if you don’t like the software, be sure you cancel your account right away.
-The company does offer a 60-day money back guarantee, but unless you cancel your account, your card will automatically be charged after the 14 days are up.
+The company does offer a 60-day money-back guarantee, but unless you cancel your account, your card will automatically be charged after the 14 days are up.
 For the full-service bookkeeping plans, there is no free trial.

 While I dislike that you have to include a credit card for a free trial, a positive note is that LessAccounting has changed its pricing structure for the better.
 Previously, there had been three DIY tiers that varied based on the volume of your business transactions.
 Now you have access to all features for a set price regardless of how many expenses or sales transactions you process.
 Here are the details of LessAccounting’s DIY plan:

 There are a few extra services available with LessAccounting.